gregsaun/prusa_i3_bear_upgrade/optional_parts/README.md

 | Ocie's Duet Wifi Enclosure Box remix | George Harrison | https://www.thingiverse.com/thing:3642653 |
 | LED Light Mounts | Joe Mike Terranella | https://www.thingiverse.com/thing:3619763 |
 | X Axis to Y Rod Calibration Tool | Peter Bauer | https://www.thingiverse.com/thing:3645355 |

+Note: Those parts have not been tested and we can't guarantee they work fine.
+We invite you to write to the author in case you have problems.